MogicianXD/KSR/README.md

 --argument            use the method called "data argument" if true

---retrain             use kg emb, the pretrained output of OpenKE (trans-E)
+--pretrain             use kg emb, the pretrained output of OpenKE (trans-E)

 --reload              restore saved params if true